thangckt/thangckt.github.io/docs/cluster/compiling/conda_manager_packages.md

 Python 11: work
 !!! note

-    with python=11, must use `--update-specs`  --> then everthing worked
+    with python=11, must use `--update-specs`.
+If not, python will require GLIBC=2.17

 ``` sh
 conda create -y -n py11gpaw python=3.11.4